PeaceMaker122/terraform-portfolio-project/README.md

 #### 2.2 Remote State

 State is stored remotely in S3 with DynamoDB locking.
-Create the S3 bucket and DynamoDB table manually before running Terraform — this ensures the state file is never accidentally destroyed with the rest of the infrastructure.
+Create the S3 bucket and DynamoDB table manually before running Terraform.
+This ensures the state file is never accidentally destroyed with the rest of the infrastructure.

 ```hcl
 terraform {